Alta, California: Climate

-Alta has a hot-summer Mediterranean climate (Köppen climate classification Csa) that is characterized by cool, wet winters and hot, dry summers (Köppen climate classification Csa).
+Blue Canyon–Nyack Airport has a warm-summer Mediterranean climate (Csb) according to the Köppen climate classification system.
+Summers are generally warm with cool nights, while winters are moderately cold and extremely snowy, despite no month having an average low temperature below freezing.

 Demographics

+Alta first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Alta had a population of 610.
+The 2020 United States census reported that Alta had a population of 615.
 The population density was 258.0 PD/sqmi.
-The racial makeup of Alta was 592 (97.0%) White, 1 (0.2%) African American, 3 (0.5%) Native American, 5 (0.8%) Asian, 1 (0.2%) Pacific Islander, 2 (0.3%) from other races, and 6 (1.0%) from two or more races.
-Hispanic or Latino of any race were 23 persons (3.8%).
+The racial makeup of Alta was 86.8% White, 0.2% African American, 2.8% Native American, 0.8% Asian, 0.0% Pacific Islander, 1.1% from other races, and 8.3% from two or more races.
+Hispanic or Latino of any race were 6.3% of the population.

-The Census reported that 594 people (97.4% of the population) lived in households, 16 (2.6%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.
+The whole population lived in households.

-There were 242 households, out of which 70 (28.9%) had children under the age of 18 living in them, 141 (58.3%) were opposite-sex married couples living together, 17 (7.0%) had a female householder with no husband present, 14 (5.8%) had a male householder with no wife present.
-There were 18 (7.4%) unmarried opposite-sex partnerships, and 1 (0.4%) same-sex married couples or partnerships.
-56 households (23.1%) were made up of individuals, and 19 (7.9%) had someone living alone who was 65 years of age or older.
-The average household size was 2.45.
-There were 172 families (71.1% of all households); the average family size was 2.89.
+There were 248 households, out of which 22.2% included children under the age of 18, 54.8% were married-couple households, 3.6% were cohabiting couple households, 9.7% had a female householder with no partner present, and 31.9% had a male householder with no partner present.
+27.0% of households were one person, and 14.9% were one person aged 65 or older.
+The average household size was 2.48.
+There were 164 families (66.1% of all households).